 - Easy-to-use DARWin SP Data Acquisition software saves scans as ASCII files for use with third party software, including chemometrics without pre-processing

-- Available with optional GETAC microcomputer that stores an unlimited number of scans along with GPS, altimeter, voice notes, digital images from a built-in camera, along with a sunlight readable display
+- Available with optional rugged handled tablet running DARWin LT on Windows 10 that stores an unlimited number of scans along with GPS and digital images from a built-in camera, along with a sunlight readable display

 With optional EZ-ID sample identification software, the PSR+ allows researchers to take scans of known samples and build a custom library for matching against new target samples.
 In this way a spectral library for algal blooms could be built for specific geographic areas.